padas-lab-de/krony-PT/README.md

 ---
 ### **TODO:** <a name="todo">

 * Setup -- GPT2 eval with [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness)

-* Prototyping on Shakespeare -- evening kinda fun.
-	* Small thing increments.
-	* Load everything from config script [DONE]
-	* Save some checkpoints, save them locally.
-[DONE]
-	* See how everything is changing overtime.
+	* Compare results of GPT2 - hf.
+	* And some 95M that you trained.

 * Things to try:
+	* Try masking the 1.
 	* bring all weights with same lr.. don't differentiate btw old and new.
 [DONE]
 	* different learning rates [DONE / In progress]
 	* different batch size, maybe it's taking too long for an update to happen..
 [DONE]